-• All activities with alcohol must adhere to the University's Drug and Alcohol Policy.
+All activities with alcohol must adhere to the University's Drug and Alcohol Policy.
 All events with alcohol must be registered 30 days prior to the event.

-Cancellation of Student Organization Events & Travel Policy
+Cancellation of Student Organization Events

 Wilson Commons Student Activities and Environmental Health & Safety work together in a larger University-wide process in regard to emergency preparedness and a weather system notification process.
-Should there be an emergency or weather system that may cause a cancellation of a student organization activity or student organization travel, the following will occur:
+Should there be an emergency or weather system that may cause a cancellation of a student organization activity the following will occur: